A Thousand Horses: Bridges

-Their "deluxe EP", Bridges, was released on June 2, 2017, with BMLG Records.
+Their "deluxe EP", Bridges, was released on June 2, 2017, with Nashville Harbor Records & Entertainment.
 Producing the new CD with Dann Huff and Corey Crowder, the band vowed to keep their unique sound intact.
 One of the featured songs on the record is a live version of their breakthrough hit "Smoke" recorded in Printer's Alley.

 Southernality

 Released June 9, 2015, Southernality is A Thousand Horses' debut album, released by Republic Nashville.
 The first single, "Smoke", has charted on Country Airplay and Hot Country Songs, reaching number one on the former chart, making A Thousand Horses the first country group to chart a number-one debut single since the Zac Brown Band's "Chicken Fried" reached number one in December 2008.
 Reviews have been generally positive commending their smooth vocals, lyrics, and blend of country and rock.
 The album's second single, "(This Ain't No) Drunk Dial", was released to country radio on June 29, 2015.
 The album's third single, the title track, was released to country radio on February 29, 2016.